DBT Skills Group for Therapists

 Samantha Hellberg, PhD

 You may be wondering who I am– or, why to take a DBT training with me?
 That’s totally fair!
 Let’s start with a few facts.
 My journey with teaching and practicing DBT skills began in 2019.
 Since then, I pursued extensive training in DBT, including foundational training with Behavioral Tech and an advanced postdoctoral fellowship in DBT.
-I have gained experience teaching DBT skills to clients and serving a DBT Skills Group leader in multiple contexts– and, providing supervision, consultation, and didactic training in DBT skills.
-I invested in being able to offer this treatment with adherence, competence, and integrity (and am passionate about helping others to do the same).
+I have taught DBT skills to clients, served as a DBT Skills Training group leader in various contexts, and now provide supervision, consultation, and training in DBT.
+I am committed to offering DBT skills training with adherence, competence, and compassion–and am passionate about helping others to do the same.

 On a personal note, my colleagues and friends often describe me as “living and breathing DBT.”
-Truthfully, I am just as proud of that as I am of any of the facts above.
-I have seen just how transformative these skills can be for my clients, myself, and my clinical work.
-I feel very fortunate to have found colleagues who share a commitment to embodying DBT principles.
-Practicing these skills in community and from a place of humility, curiosity, and radical genuineness has deeply shaped my understanding of and ability to teach them.
-I offer the DBT Skills Group for Therapists as a way to share in this experience, deepen therapists’ grasp of the skills, and create space for us support one another in the meaningful and challenging work of being humans helping humans.
+Truthfully, I am just as proud of that as I am of the facts I described above.
+I have seen how transformative these skills can be firsthand in my life and my work with clients, trainees, and fellow clinicians.
+I feel fortunate to have colleagues who share a commitment to putting DBT principles and practices into action in their own lives.
+Practicing these skills in community and from a place of humility, curiosity, and radical genuineness has deeply shaped my understanding and ability to teach them.
+I offer the DBT Skills Group for Therapists as a way to share in this experience, deepen therapists’ grasp of the skills, and create space for therapists to support one another in the meaningful and challenging work of being humans helping humans.

 Meet the Group Leader